Remembering The Last Supper

 Now that I am truly mindful of receiving Jesus in the Holy Eucharist, I find I am always a little nervous as I walk up the aisle to receive my Bridegroom…I am not nervous out of fear, just out of awe.
 There He is the Almighty, infinite in power who makes Himself so small so He can commune with His Bride.
 I love You Jesus in the Holy Sacrament of the Altar!
 I need You so much!

-Please join The Peaceful Revolution in the Name of Jesus Christ that stops to pray for all souls as we remember the Passion of Christ each day at 3pm in our local time zones, for 3pm is the time Jesus died for us.
+Please join The Mercy Movement that stops to pray for all souls as we remember the Passion of Christ each day at 3pm in our local time zones, for 3pm is the time Jesus died for us.
 Let us never let 3pm go by without remembering Our Holy Lord dying for us!
 How much Jesus loves you!